 Opportunity

 Boone County Hospital, a 25-bed critical access facility serving a rural Iowa community, faced the challenge of managing complex antibiotic therapy with limited staff and resources.
 Their traditional approach required two timed blood draws and manual PK calculations (both labor-intensive and prone to variability).
-Compounding the risk, new national consensus guidelines increasingly favored AUC/MIC-based monitoring over trough-based methods, and called for Bayesian modeling to meet evolving standards.
-For a small hospital, the stakes were high: reduced adverse events, better antibiotic efficacy, and workflow efficiency were critical to patient safety and financial sustainability.
+Compounding the risk, new national consensus guidelines increasingly favored AUC/MIC-based monitoring over trough-based methods, and called for Bayesian modeling to meet evolving standards.1 For a small hospital, the stakes were high: reduced adverse events, better antibiotic efficacy, and workflow efficiency were critical to patient safety and financial sustainability.

 Solution

 In May 2019, Boone County adopted the InsightRX Nova precision dosing platform across four high-priority antibiotics, including vancomycin.
-By integrating patient-specific data and Bayesian forecasting, the software allowed clinicians to calculate individualized dosing from a single scheduled lab draw, replacing the previous two-sample, steady-state manual workflows.
+By incorporating patient-specific data and Bayesian forecasting, the software allowed clinicians to calculate individualized dosing from a single scheduled lab draw, replacing the previous two-sample, steady-state manual workflows.
 InsightRX also provided analytics to track performance against targets and support antimicrobial stewardship mandates.

 We evaluated three different Bayesian analytics precision dosing vendors.
 In the end, we chose the one that provided the best customer service and the most user-friendly platform for our specific users.